vieter-v/vieter/docs/api/source/includes/_logs.md

 Parameter | Description
 --------- | -----------
-id | ID of requested log
-startTime | Start time of the build (UTC epoch) endTime | End time of the build (UTC epoch) arch | Architecture on which the build was done exitCode | Exit code of the build container
+startTime | Start time of the build (UTC epoch) endTime | End time of the build (UTC epoch) arch | Architecture on which the build was done exitCode | Exit code of the build container target | id of target this build is for

 ### Request body